 Tyler Fisher is a lecturer at UCL's School of European Languages, Culture and Society, and a visiting scholar and advisor at Soran University, Iraqi Kurdistan, from where he has published on the region's history.

 Upon completing a BA in English Literature and a second BA in Spanish at the University of Central Florida in 2003, he became the first student from UCF to attain a Rhodes Scholarship.
 This enabled him to pursue graduate studies at Magdalen College, University of Oxford, where his Master’s and doctoral research concerned metaliterary devices and theology in late sixteenth- and early seventeenth-century Spanish poetry.

 He was subsequently Queen Sofía Research Fellow and Lecturer in Spanish at Exeter College, Oxford (2008-2011).

-His translation of José Martí’s Ismaelillo was published in 2007, and his translation of a sixteenth-century manual for Spanish inquisitors is forthcoming as The Inquisitor’s Handbook in the Aris and Phillips Hispanic Classics series.
+His translation of José Martí’s Ismaelillo was published in 2007, and his translation of a sixteenth-century manual for Spanish inquisitors is forthcoming as The Inquisitor’s Handbook, Liverpool University Press.

-He has presented research papers by invitation at the universities of Cambridge, Coimbra, Glasgow, and UCL.
+He has presented research papers by invitation at the universities of Cambridge, Coimbra, Glasgow, and Arizona.